 It is a good idea to visit the neonatal unit during an antenatal tour of the hospital so that if your babies do need to spend time there it comes as less of a shock.
 You can also download our Parent’s Guide to Neonatal Care.

-To read more on your choices and what happens in a multiple birth, download our Healthy Multiple Pregnancy Guide.
+To read more on your choices and what happens in a multiple birth, register for free to download our Healthy Multiple Pregnancy Guide.